What to do this month for your lawn/pasture

 which came first: The chicken or the fertilizer?

 Now, Archer up there will be the first to tell you he's a really handsome fellow.
-But he's not just a pretty face.
+But he's not just another pretty face.
 His manure is one of the most valuable organic fertilizers known.

 Get more nitrogen and calcium